vb-consulting/NpgsqlRest/npm/readme.md

 3) Navigate to the [`NpgsqlRestClient` project directory](https://github.com/vb-consulting/NpgsqlRest/tree/master/NpgsqlRestClient/).
 4) Make your desired customizations (or not).
 5) Run publish command, for example, `dotnet publish -r win-x64 -c Release --output [target dir]`

+Notes: `win-x64` is the designated target OS for the build.
+Adjust this parameter appropriately for the target OS.
+See [https://learn.microsoft.com/en-us/dotnet/core/rid-catalog#known-rids](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog#known-rids).
+The project is already configured for the AOT builds, but you will need to run the publish command from the same flavor OS as the build target OS (Windows for Windows builds, Linux for Linux builds, etc).

 ## Installation